TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 As with all genuinely compostable trash bags, there are a few things you should bear in mind to get the most out of your Plastno Compostable Trash Bags:

-Free shipping is available on all US orders over $40, and you can save 15% by using our exclusive code (THEROUNDUPORG).
+Free shipping is available on all US orders over $40.
+You can also save 15% by using our exclusive code (THEROUNDUPORG).

 There's also a neat subscription option (Plastno Membership) if you want to save even more...and never run out of trash bags again.